Racing is one of the oldest genres in video games, stretching back 50 years, but what are the best racing games ever?

 Burnout 3: Takedown

-The highest-ranked arcade racer on our list is from a series we wish was still going.
+Burnout is a series that we wish was still going.
 Burnout produced some of the best arcade racers ever, and we believe that 3: Takedown is the best of the sub-genre.

 Burnout 3 transformed the franchise from a racer to the iconic and unique style that the series is known best for.
 You could now "Takedown" your opponents, meaning that it wasn't just racing anymore, but survival.